 Amazon is a global phenomena so don’t limit your participation in FBA fulfillment to only one of Amazon’s national markets.

-To grow, go global.
+To grow your business, go global.

 From European (with Germany as the biggest market) to Asia (with Japan as the biggest market) to Oceania, hello Australia, once you are started on FBA you can easily expand via Amazon to many regional markets.